Can Pool Chlorine Clean Concrete? Safe Methods & Alternatives

 - Always add chemical to water, not water to chemical

-- Work upwind to avoid inhaling fumes
+- Work with wind at your back to avoid inhaling fumes

 - Keep children and pets away during application